What are the Interim Financial Statements?

 Given the cost and time required for an audit and the requirement of the financial information, mostly it is not audited and is also condensed; only the year-end annual financial statements are audited.

 Its quarterly financial statements are instead reviewed if a company is publicly-held.
-An outside auditor conducts the review but the activities, are much reduced from those employed in an audit, encompassed by a review.
-Therefore, it becomes important to read the complete and previously issued annual financial statements and reports.
+An outside auditor may conduct the review, but the activities are much reduced from those employed in an audit, encompassed by a review.
+Therefore, it becomes essential to read the complete and previously issued annual financial statements and reports.

-It is essential that accounting practices in these statements be regular with the accounting practices which will be followed in the annual financial statements, in order for the interim statements amounts to, the add up to the amounts reported in the official income statement for the year.
+Accounting practices in these statements must be regular with the accounting practices, which will be followed in the annual financial statements, for the interim statements amounts to, the add up to the amounts reported in the official income statement for the year.

-Now we will discuss a few other important contents:
+Now we will discuss a few other vital contents:

 IAS 34 ‘interim financial reporting’ requires that the interim financial statements either condensed or complete shall include:

-- Two separate statements, one being a profit or loss statement and another comprehensive income statement for the current interim period and cumulatively for the current financial year to date with comparatives for the comparable interim periods or a single profit or loss statement and another comprehensive income statement for the current interim period and cumulatively for the year to date current financial year, with comparatives for the comparable interim periods.
+- Two separate statements, a profit or loss statement, and another comprehensive income statement for the current interim period cumulatively for the current financial year to date with comparatives for the comparable interim periods.
+Or a single profit or loss statement and another comprehensive income statement for the current interim period and cumulatively for the year to date current financial year, with comparatives for the comparable interim periods.

-- For the current financial year to date a statement of cash flows, with a comparative statement for the comparable year to date period of the previous immediate financial year.
+- For the current financial year to date, a statement of cash flowsStatement Of Cash FlowsStatement of Cash flow is a statement in financial accounting which reports the details about the cash generated and the cash outflow of the company during a particular accounting period under consideration from the different activities i.e., operating activities, investing activities and financing activities., with a comparative statement for the comparable year to date period of the previous immediate financial year.

-A public financial report covering a period of less than one year is what financial interim statements are basically.
-Common examples of Interim statements may be a simple quarterly report or a six-monthly financial report.
+A public financial report covering less than one year is what interim financial statements are basically.
+Typical examples may be a simple quarterly report or a six-monthly financial report.
 It does not need to be audited.
-However, by providing the latest information through this interim financial reporting, the companies are able to timely communicate their financial performance to the investors and financial analysts.
+However, by providing the latest information through this interim financial reporting, the companies can timely communicate their financial performance to the investors and financial analysts.